mautic/developer-documentation-new/docs/components/tracking_script.rst

 Tracking script ``MauticJS (mtc.js)``
 #####################################

-Mautic provides a means for Plugins to inject custom JavaScript into ``mtc.js``, the PHP generated script that manages Mautic's tracking pixel, Dynamic Web Content, etc.
+Mautic provides a means for Plugins to inject custom JavaScript into ``mtc.js``, the PHP generated script that manages Mautic's tracking pixel and Dynamic Web Content.
 You can embed ``mtc.js`` in third party websites to manage communication between those and Mautic.

 .. note:: For basic guidance on how to implement ``mtc.js`` on your website, please visit the :xref:`Mautic User Documentation<Mautic tracking script docs>`.